mysociety/mapit.poplus.org/docs/self-hosted/install/index.md

         bin/mapit_make_css
         ./manage.py collectstatic

-* Create the database tables (do add an admin user when prompted, though you can add one at any time with `./manage.py createsuperuser`):
+* Create the database tables:

         ./manage.py migrate mapit

+* This can be a good time to add an admin user (though you can do this later):

+        ./manage.py createsuperuser

 * Run the development server

         ./manage.py runserver

-(Alternatively, set up a live web server however you wish &ndash; see the Deployment Django documentation for details beyond the scope of this document.)
+(Alternatively, set up a live web server however you wish - see the Deployment Django documentation for details beyond the scope of this document.)

 You can then visit <http://localhost:8000/> and hopefully see the default MapIt